netdata/netdata/docs/GettingStarted.md

 ## Access the dashboard

-Open up your browser of choice.
+Open up your web browser of choice.
 If you installed Netdata on the same system you're using to open your browser, navigate to `http://localhost:19999/`.
 If you installed Netdata on a remote system, navigate to `http://SYSTEM-IP:19999/` after replacing `SYSTEM-IP` with the IP address of that system.

 Hit `Enter`.
 Welcome to Netdata!